Cmdpro/Data-Essence/modchanges.md

 ### Additions
 - Added Entropic Processor recipes for sugar, glowstone block to dust, and quartz block to nether quartz
+- Added the "always_shown" field to data tabs if the tab is wanted to be shown even when empty

 ### Changes
 - Updated Entropic Processor entry with recipe page layout changes and additional descriptions
+- Replaced priority in data tabs with a new placement object
+- Made data tabs not shown if there is no entries in them

 ### Fixes
 - Fixed the Mineral Locator effect glitching out by making its scanning not render fluid states